QE-at-CGI-FI/pft-log-parsing/README.md

-# Python For Testing - Log Parser
+# Python For Testing - Log Parsing

 This project introduces you to `pytest` - the most popular testing framework for Python - through a few exercises that parse a typical log file to check for errors and look for expected patterns.

+Parsing = “to analyze a sentence into its parts of speech and grammatical structure.”

 ## Installing Dependencies